In the analysis section of Marple one can find the signal list. It is a list of all the different signals in the data set that has been selected.

 - Create new layer: Create a new and empty layer.

-Signals often have a hierarchy, or come in groups.
-In that case it can be useful to show the signals in a tree-like structure.
+Signals often have a hierarchy or come in groups.
+In that case, it can be useful to show the signals in a tree-like structure.

 There are two ways Marple can detect groups in your signal data:

 - the groups are delimited by ‘.’ in the name of the file

 You can easily toggle between flat view or tree view using the ‘group signal’ toggle at the top of the signal list.
 In the tree view, you can easily collapse or expand the different nodes to find the signals you are looking for.

 Once grouping is toggled, you can drag & drop whole groups at the same time in the plot.
 Note that in order to be able to detect groups automatically in Marple, the ‘Automatic grouping’ setting has to be enabled.